-Harassment or pestering by your ex-partner or member of your family does not have to be ignored after the relationship breakdown.
+Harassment or pestering by your ex-partner or a member of your family does not have to be ignored after the relationship breakdown.

 We can offer you advice and legal representation in all domestic violence issues.
-The court offers a range of orders to stop the violence/harassment with a power of arrest if necessary.
+The court offers a range of orders to stop the violence / harassment with a power of arrest if necessary.

-If living in the same house as the violent individual is threatening the safety of you and your children then we can apply to the court for an order that will compel that person to leave, thus giving you peace of mind.
+If living in the same house as the violent individual is threatening the safety of you and your children, then we can apply to the court for an order that will compel that person to leave, thus giving you peace of mind.
 As long as you are an associated person within the rules of the Family Law Act 1996, then we can help you stop the grief.

 Questions and answers

-My partner is violent or threatening violence, what can I do?
+My partner is violent or threatening violence.
+What can I do?

-A letter can be sent warning your partner to stop the threatening/violent behaviour or court proceedings will have to be issued.
+A letter can be sent warning your partner to stop the threatening / violent behaviour, or court proceedings will have to be issued

-In the event that such warnings have been ignored the court can make an order (injunction) to stop the behaviour and (if relevant) order your partner to leave the family home.
+In the event that such warnings have been ignored, the court can make an order (injunction) to stop the behaviour and (if relevant) order your partner to leave the family home.